tushar-c/tushar-c.github.io/_posts/2018-6-25-Introduction-To-Machine-Learning-:-Linear-Regression.md

 Note that here, $$A^T$$ denotes the transpose of a matrix A. We have used the property: $${(AB)}^T = {B^T}{A^T}$$.

-Now, we write the above as:
+Now, we can write the above as:

 $$ ({w^T}{X^T} - {t^T})(Xw - t) = {w^T}{X^T}{Xw} - {w^T}{X^T}t - {t^T}{Xw} + {t^T}t$$

-This is the error function which we write as:
+This is the error function which we can write as:

 $$E(w) = {w^T}{X^T}{Xw} - {w^T}{X^T}t - {t^T}{Xw} + {t^T}t$$